-Dementia Numbers Double, No Cure In Sight
+Dementia Numbers Double No Cure In Sight

 However, this disease is not just an American problem.
 It is found in every country throughout the world.
 Last year, the numbers indicated that around 47 million people have some form of dementia.

-Ruth Drew, director of family and information services for the Alzheimer’s Association, explained why the number of cases is rising an alarming speed.
+Ruth Drew, director of family and information services for the Alzheimer’s Association explained why the number of cases is rising an alarming speed.
 She said, “What is driving these numbers is that there is no disease-modifying treatment, no prevention, and no cure.
 And while U.S. deaths from Alzheimer’s have doubled in the last 15 years, an increase of 89%, deaths from other major diseases have been declining.”

-The number of people that dementia touches is vast and unsettling, and to put it in better perspective, this disease has become the No. 1 killing disease.
-Deaths caused by heart disease have dropped by 14 percent, HIV deaths by declined by 54 percent, stroke by 21 percent, and even prostate cancer went down by 9 percent.
+The number of people that Dementia touches is vast and unsettling, and to put it in more perspective this disease has become the Number 1 killing disease.
+Deaths caused by heart disease have dropped by 14%, HIV deaths by declined by 54%, stroke by 21% and even prostate cancer went down by 9%.

 According to Dr. Drew, the reason for the decline in other health related deaths is because there is not enough research.
 So much money has gone into finding a cure for heart disease, HIV and other disease-related deaths that they were able to find ways to reduce the risk or in some cases, they have discovered a cure.